krissolz/project-zefir/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### Changing rights of powershell

+- first run powershell as administrator
+- enter this and execute this command: C:\> Set-ExecutionPolicy RemoteSigned -Scope CurrentUser

+### Some angular 17 flags

+--sckip-tests // scip test files could be executed globally when creating project or when creating some commopnent, directive ect.
+--no-standalone // makes app to be moduled during creating the project --directory ./ // could create project in existing directory